NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 MSDA
 ----
 EDIT
+  BEYE  - Edit bulls-eye.
+Use cursor to click on the map where it should be.
+          Notice when the cursor is on the TI and over the map, and small info box will appear showing bearing and distance to the cursor from bulls-eye.
+          That same infobox will give directions to radar selection instead, when cursor is on the MI display.
   POLY  - Edit area polygons.
 Click with cursor on top field in infobox to control from DAP which area is edited.
   RPOL  - Edit a RTB polygon.
   MPOL  - Edit a mission polygon.